 How to Make Cherry Filled Donut Holes

-In a medium saucepan add water, sugar, a pinch of sea salt, and oil.
+In a medium saucepan, add water, sugar, a pinch of salt, and oil.

 Bring it to a boil, stirring constantly.
 Set aside to cool; the mixture must return to room temperature before adding yeast.

-Sprinkle yeast over the mixture and stir until it's completely dissolved (the liquid will become tannish-gray in color).
+Sprinkle yeast over the mixture and whisk until it's completely dissolved (the liquid will become tannish-gray in color).

-Pour the mixture into the electric mixer bowl.
-Sift half of the flour and stir it in with a dough attachment (you may also do this with a wooden spoon if you are working by hand).
+Next, pour the mixture into an electric mixer bowl or other large bowl.
+Sift half of the flour mixture and stir it in with a dough attachment (you may also do this with a wooden spoon if you are working by hand).

-Place the dough into a warm place to rise for about 2 hours or until the dough triples in size.
+Place the dough in a warm place to rise for about 2 hours or until the dough triples in size.

-While the dough is rising remove the stems and rinse well cherries.
+While the dough is rising, remove the stems and rinse the cherries well.

 If you're using frozen cherries I recommend rinsing them as well since they are usually not rinsed before freezing.